-Keywords: Apelin, Diabetes, Glycogon, Aerobic interval training, Insulin resistance oday, diabetes has become a growing health problem around the world.
-The rapid changes in lifestyle caused increase of the type 2 diabetes mellitus (T2DM) prevalence, especially in developed and developing countries (1).
+Keywords: Apelin, Diabetes, Glycogon, Aerobic interval training, Insulin resistance oday, diabetes has become a growing increase health problem around the world.
+The (T2DM) rapid changes in lifestyle caused and deve increase of the type 2 diabetes mellitus (T2DM) prevalence, especially in developed and developing countries (1).
 The adipose tissue, as an active endocrine gland, secretes many chemicals that are involved in regulation of physiological processes.
 These chemical messengers such as adiponectin, leptin, resistin and visfatin are known as adipokines (2).
 Inflammation caused by disturbance of preand anti-inflammatory cytokine concentrations is one of the main causes of metabolic syndrome and T2DM.
-In recent years, the role of hormones secreted by adipose tissue as regulators of skeletal muscle metabolism and the development of insulin resistance, and ultimately T2DM attracted has researchers (3).
+In recent years, the role of hormones secreted by adipose tissue as regulators of skeletal muscle metabolism and the development of insulin resistance, and T2DM ultimately has attracted many researchers (3).